chromaui/chromatic-docs/turbosnap.md

 - Changes to your Storybook's configuration
 - Changes in files that are imported by your [`preview.js`](https://storybook.js.org/docs/react/configure/overview#configure-story-rendering) (as this could affect any story)
 - Changes in your static folder (e.g., fonts, images that aren't loaded via Webpack imports)
+- Changes to files specific by the `--externals` option (see below)
 - [Infrastructure upgrades](infrastructure-upgrades)
 - [UI Test in a new browser](browsers)